Inventrohyder/cs146/14.1/README.md

 1. The plots show samples that are reasonably independent.
 We see a very high jump from the expected 1 at 0, to very low values that follow.

 2. The two pair plots show us the paired plots of both the mu and sigma. (x is mu in one, and y is sigma) and vice versa.
 At the same time we have their histograms.

+### Task 3

+* The Stan samples are distributed according to the target distribution.
+As we can see, it is concentrated in the bottom right as well as the bottom.
+The dots (samples) are clearly lieing there too.